 Airy little pillowy dough-balls.
 What’s not to love?!

 While all that dumpling action is happening, don’t forget to tend to the soup.
-If it feels too chaotic, simply cut the heat on the stock and tend to your soup.
-Then, while your soup is thickening, you can get back to the dumplings.
+If it feels too chaotic, simply cut the heat on the stock and tend to your soup, then while your soup is thickening, you can get back to the dumplings.

 After the veggies have sweated and softened, you’ll make a roux, which is a formula of fat plus flour to create a thickening agent for the soup.
 We will also deglaze with red wine vinegar, because I add acid to almost everything, and then pour in 3 cups of whole milk.
 As we scrape up the roux and get everything simmering together the soup will become thick and silky and delicious.
 All this combined should take about 10 minutes.
 As mentioned, this is a great time to get back to the dumplings.
-Just be sure to reach over and stir your soup from time to time.
-And don’t let the bottom burn.
-Lower the heat if necessary.

 As the dumplings cook, you may notice that the liquid is cooking down so it’s not as deep as it was when we started.
-Avoid the temptation to add more liquid.
-We want this starchy liquid to finish our soup.
+Avoid the temptation to add more liquid as we want this starchy liquid to finish our soup.
 Only add more water if your dumplings absolutely do not have room to float.
 Once all the dumplings are cooked, ladle 1/2-1 cup of the cooking liquid into the soup and stir to combine.
 This will add a ton of flavor and even though it will seem to thin it out, the flour residue from the dumplings will also help keep your soup nice and thick.

 Cooking the dumplings separately serves two purposes.
 One, using the gluten-y chicken stock to finish my soup, as described above.
 Two, I want to be able to store the dumplings separately so they don’t absorb the soup or break down in the soup as it chills.
 So, I scoop the number of dumplings I want to serve into the pot of creamy soup just to warm everything through right before serving.
 Then, I ladle some soup into bowls along with three or four dumplings each and serve everything piping hot.
 Any left over dumplings get stored separately!